How Long Do I Have to File a Personal Injury Claim in Texas?

 As discussed above, it can be difficult to calculate when the limitation period for certain types of injuries expires.
 An experienced personal injury lawyer can help you understand whether you have extra time to file a lawsuit, and may be able to argue that your claims are still valid before the court.
 The statute of limitations is often a significant legal issue in “delayed discovery” cases.

 What is the Texas Statute of Limitations for Car Accidents?

 The statute of limitations in Texas for a car accident is two years from the date of the accident.
 Any personal injury must be filed within that two-year window for a settlement to be eligible.
 The following statutes of limitations apply to most car accident lawsuits in Texas.
 As discussed above, it may be difficult to understand exactly when the limitation period applicable to your claim began.
-This is referred to as when a cause of actions “accrues” in the Texas Civil Practice & Remedies Code.
+This is referred to as when a cause of action “accrues” in the Texas Civil Practice & Remedies Code.

 - PERSONAL INJURY – Generally, claims for personal injury must be brought within two years of the date the cause of action accrues.
 See Tex.
 Civ.
 Prac. & Rem.
 Code § 16.003.